mindersec/minder/docs/docs/cli/medic_role_create.md

 ### Options

 ```
-  -g, --group-id int32   ID of the group which owns the role
   -h, --help                help for create
   -a, --is_admin            Is it an admin role
   -i, --is_protected        Is the role protected
   -n, --name string         Name of the role
-  -o, --org-id int32     ID of the organization which owns the role
+  -o, --org-id string       ID of the organization which owns the role
+  -g, --project-id string   ID of the project which owns the role
 ```

 ### Options inherited from parent commands